Friday, November 15, 2019

 And I had gelato.

 I had gelato every day.
 I had gelato in the morning.
 I had gelato in the evening.
 I had gelato in the afternoon.
 I would get gelato, eat it, and go back to order more gelato.
 I ate gelato walking along.
 And I ate gelato sitting down.
 I ate planned gelato and I ate spur of the moment gelato.
 I had whipped cream on my gelato and I had gelato plain in a cup.
-Sometime I had espresso over my gelato.
+Sometimes I had espresso over my gelato.
 I ate a lot of gelato.

 Outside of one unpleasant night early in the trip which I blame on an injudicious nightcap of Fernet Branca and possibly a questionable panini, my health was excellent in Italy.
 I felt good.
 A few weird home ailments ceased to bother me in Italy.
 I came home well and whole and I might have even lost a pound or two while I was there, or so it was suggested to me.